 5. Molnar’s Kurtoskalacs

-Kurtoskalacs refers to a traditional Hungarian and Romanian spit cake.
-Also known as chimney cakes, they’re made by wrapping yeast dough around baking spits then roasting them over charcoal.
+Kurtoskalacs refers to a traditional Hungarian and Romanian dessert.
+Known as spit cakes or chimney cakes, they’re made by wrapping yeast dough around baking spits then roasting them over charcoal.

 While roasting, the cakes are basted with melted butter to create a shiny caramelized crust.
 When cooked, the cakes are dusted with ground walnut or powdered cinnamon, though other ingredients can be used.